EpicAppzHelp/Price-Chex-Privacy-Policy/PrivacyPolicy.md

 # Price-Chex-Privacy-Policy

-This privacy policy serves as the privacy policy for all apps published on Google Play by the EpicAppz team: https://play.google.com/store/apps/developer?id=Epic+Appz
+This privacy policy serves as the privacy policy for many apps published on Google Play by the EpicAppz team, unless a different privacy policy is explicitly provided: https://play.google.com/store/apps/developer?id=Epic+Appz

 This policy is subject to change with any update to the app.